rajesh-nitc/terraform-azure-foundation/01-org/envs/shared/README.md

-## 01-org
+# 01-org

-### Before running terraform
+## Before running terraform
-Create the subscriptions on the portal and change their names to:
+Create the payg subscriptions on the portal and change their names to:
-- common-management
+- sub-common-management
-- common-connectivity
+- sub-common-connectivity